Spring Rewards for Fall Plantings

 Most bulbs require well-drained soil.
 (Bulbs can rot in soggy, overly wet ground.)
 Before planting your bulbs, mix a slow-release, complete fertilizer into the soil in the bottom of the hole, then add a little more soil so that the bulb itself doesn’t come in contact with the fertilizer granules.
 You can find appropriate bulb fertilizers in nurseries and garden centers.
 After planting the bulbs, water them thoroughly.

 Beware the Creatures

+Planting bulbs on Nantucket in the fall requires some consideration of the environment.
 A gardener can be pretty perplexed when the 200 bulbs he or she planted last fall make just a meager showing in the spring.
 Yes, the reason could be inferior bulb quality or improper planting depth, but a likely culprit could be an animal.
-On Nantucket, mice, deer, and yes, now squirrels, forage for and feast on newly planted bulbs.
+On Nantucket, mice, deer, and yes, now squirrels, forage for and feast on bulbs planted on Nantucket in the fall.
 But don’t despair — you can grow beautiful flowering bulbs.
 Consider the following:

 - Most critters leave daffodils and snowdrops alone, which is one big reason many of these plants naturalize so well.

 - Use bulb fertilizer or superphosphate instead of bone meal, which can attract some animals.